-- The sub-category #1A Sustainable covers environmentally and socially sustainable investments.

-- The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

 The Financial Product aims to plan its assets' allocation as presented in the graph above.
-This planned asset allocation might deviate on the planned minimum proportion of the investments of the Financial Product used to meet the environmental or social characteristics promoted by the financial product is 80.0 % of the Financial Product Net Asset Value.
+This planned asset allocation might deviate on a temporary basis.

+The planned minimum proportion of the investments of the Financial Product used to meet the environmental or social characteristics promoted by the Financial Product is 80% of the Financial Product Net Asset Value.

-The planned minimum proportion of sustainable investments of the Financial Product where that Financial Product commits to making sustainable investments is 50.0 % of the Financial Product Net Asset Value.
+The planned minimum proportion of sustainable investments of the Financial Product where that Financial Products commits to making sustainable investments is 50% of the Financial Product Net Asset Value.

 The remaining "Other" investments will represent a maximum of 20% of the Financial Product Net Asset Value.
 Remaining "Other" investments are used for hedging, liquidity and portfolio management of the Financial Product.
-Minimum environmental or social safeguards based on AXA IM exclusion policies are assessed and applied on all "Other" assets except on (i) non single name derivatives, (ii) on UCITS and/or UCIs managed by other management company and (iii) on cash and cash equivalent investments described above.'
+Minimum environmental or social safeguards based on AXA IM exclusion policies are assessed and applied on all "Other" assets except on (i) non single name derivatives, (ii) on UCITS and/or UCIs managed by other management company and (iii) on cash and cash equivalent investments described above.